ZenithRizz/text-summarizer/README.md

 # 📝 Text Summarizer: Extractive vs. Abstractive

+Extractive text summarizer-Selects and combines key sentences or phrases directly from the original text.
+Abstractive text summarizer-Generates new text that paraphrases and shortens the original content.

-A Streamlit-based app that compares two powerful text summarization techniques:
+This Text-summarizer is a Streamlit-based app that compares two powerful text summarization techniques:

 - **Extractive Summarization** using **BERT**
 - **Abstractive Summarization** using **BART (facebook/bart-large-cnn)**